GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 *Sequence processing.*
 The main idea of sequence processing is splitting the longer input audio into $M$ chunks of #T-train frames to be processed individually by the neural network.
-$M$ output #acr("DoA") spectra are thus obtained and must be aggregated.
+$M$ output #doa spectra are thus obtained and must be aggregated.
 We average those signals to obtain a single vector:
 $
   #averaged-spectrum = 1/M sum_(i=1)^M hat(o)_k #h(1em) in [0, 1]^d.
 $
 <eq:ssl:multi_source:sequence_averaging>
-The flexibility of the #acr("DoA") spatial spectrum encoding permits the former combination without the need of additional steps.
+The flexibility of the #doa spatial spectrum encoding permits the former combination without the need of additional steps.
 The detection algorithm can then be applied on the average output.

 *Sequence dataset generation.*